mosn/htnn/site/content/en/docs/concept/consumer.md

 If no Consumer is matched after all the Consumer plugins have been executed, a 401 HTTP status code will be returned.

-Furthermore, we can configure specific plugins for the consumer.
-These plugins will only execute after the authentication process has passed.
+In addition to that, we can configure additional plugins for consumers under the `filters` field.
+These plugins are only executed after the consumer has been authenticated.
 Take the following configuration as an example:

 ```yaml
 apiVersion: htnn.mosn.io/v1